Farheen and Her Family's 7-Day Kashmir Trip with Thrillophilia

 Gulmarg Brought the Postcard Version of Kashmir

 The transfer to Gulmarg the next day was a steady climb through pine forests and apple orchards.
 Thrillophilia arranged their stay in a well-maintained 3-star hotel, Hotel Zahgeer Continental.
 It was the night's base, with a full day of sightseeing that brought the family up close to the meadows that Gulmarg is famous for.
-In February, those meadows disappear under snow and become one of the better-known ski destinations in India, with the gondola taking you up to Apharwat Peak for views.
+In February, those meadows disappear under snow and become one of the better-known ski destinations in India, with the gondola taking the family up to Apharwat Peak for views.

 Pahalgam Was Where the Trip Slowed Down Properly